 The piping plan or general arrangement drawings (Fig. 1) show all major equipment, its north/south and east/west orientation, and all piping leading to and from equipment are developed by piping designers.
 All Main piping items (valves, fittings, etc), instrumentation, access ladders, and platforms are shown.

-The GA usually shows a plan (top) view with elevations (side) and sectional drawings with piping dimensions and details including line numbers, size, specification, the direction of flow, etc. to help the piping designers to extract all necessary information for isometric or fabrication drawing preparation.
+The General Arrangement Drawing usually shows a plan (top) view with elevations (side) and sectional drawings with piping dimensions and details including line numbers, size, specification, the direction of flow, etc. to help the piping designers extract all necessary information for isometric or fabrication drawing preparation.
+GA drawings are used to convey the spatial arrangement of components and their relationships within the system.

 General arrangement drawings are produced for specific mechanical equipment as well which presents major dimensions in two-dimensional views.
 All nozzles, supporting details, etc. are indicated.